Why Dayara Bugyal is a great trek for first timers

-For hundreds of years, shepherds from afar have been taking their flock to graze at Dayara.
-They have come back with stories of the abundance of grass and splendor of the mighty Himalayan mountain peaks cradling the meadows.
-They described the place with such intensity that soon, word about Dayara Bugyal reached explorers.
+For hundreds of years, shepherds have been taking their flock to graze at Dayara Bugyal.
+Time and again, they have come back with stories of the abundance of fresh, soft grass and the splendor of the mighty Himalayan mountain peaks cradling the meadows.

 - Time taken: 7-8 hours drive